YBHwang/clova-developer-guide/en-KR/DevConsole/Guides/CEK/Deploy_Extension.md

 # Deploying an extension
 If the [custom extension](/CEK/Guides/Build_Custom_Extension.md) or Clova Home extension are registered on the [Clova developer console](/DevConsole/Guides/CEK/Register_Extension.md), it can be deployed to the Clova service.
-Once deployed, the general users can find the extension from the **{{ book.DevConsole.ManageExtensions }}** menu in the skill store.
+Once deployed, general users can find the extension from the **{{ book.DevConsole.ManageExtensions }}** menu in the Skill Store.

 To deploy an extension, you must typically complete the following steps: